 - Oops!Something went wrong.Please try again later.

-A month has gone by since the last earnings report for RPM International (RPM).
-Shares have added about 5.5% in that time frame, outperforming the S&P 500.
+It has been about a month since the last earnings report for RPM International (RPM).
+Shares have added about 5.4% in that time frame, underperforming the S&P 500.

 Will the recent positive trend continue leading up to its next earnings release, or is RPM International due for a pullback?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.